apache/spark/docs/mllib-feature-extraction.md

 [Chi-Squared test of independence](https://en.wikipedia.org/wiki/Chi-squared_test) to decide which features to choose.
 It supports three selection methods: `numTopFeatures`, `percentile`, `fpr`:

-* `numTopFeatures` chooses the `k` top features according to a chi-squared test.
+* `numTopFeatures` chooses a fixed number of top features according to a chi-squared test.
 This is akin to yielding the features with the most predictive power.
 * `percentile` is similar to `numTopFeatures` but chooses a fraction of all features instead of a fixed number.
 * `fpr` chooses all features whose p-value is below a threshold, thus controlling the false positive rate of selection.

 By default, the selection method is `numTopFeatures`, with the default number of top features set to 50.
-User can use `setNumTopFeatures`, `setPercentile`, `fpr` to set different selection methods.
+The user can choose a selection method using `setSelectorType`.

 The number of features to select can be tuned using a held-out validation set.